Honoring Long Branch Senior Citizens

 —Frank Lloyd Wright

-Councilwoman Mary Jane Celli, EdD — a senior citizen and Long Branch City Council member since 1994 — said the recent Pandemic emphasized the need for an upgraded senior complex and better elder linkage overall.
-In 2024, Dr. Celli attains 30 years of service on city council — no woman in Long Branch history has served longer.
-Her patience and persistence in city senior citizen advocacy has yielded astounding results.
+The late Councilwoman Mary Jane Celli, EdD — a senior citizen and Long Branch City Council member for 30 years — believed the Pandemic emphasized the need for an upgraded senior complex and better elder linkage overall.
+Her patience and persistence in city senior citizen advocacy through the decades yielded astounding results.
+Dr. Celli, who passed away in October 2024, was first elected to council in May 1994 — no person in Long Branch electoral history served longer.

 Credit the leadership of Mayor Philip Huhn for finally getting city seniors “a permanent home” — opened at 85 Second Avenue in May 1987.
 They’ve been there ever since.
 The city acquired the property in December 1986 for $400,000 and spent $8,000 on renovations, according to the Red Bank Register.
 Previously it held the Isidore Lagowitz Hebrew Institute.
 Opened in March 1960, it was used for youth religious/cultural studies for nearly 25 years.
 It was associated with the Congregation Brothers of Israel, a large synagogue on adjoining property.